How we protect donor rights and privacy

 Every year, we work with Island Health to determine priority equipment needs in our hospitals.
 When you generously donate, we commit to funding specific equipment to Island Health.
 Ongoing consultations with their staff ensure that equipment needs are prioritized so your donation is spent where it will have the greatest impact.

-Every summer, we publish an annual report edition of our In Touch newsletter, highlighting contributions to our hospitals and reporting back to our donors and the community at large about our fundraising activities and expenses.
+Every year, we publish an annual report edition of our In Touch newsletter, highlighting contributions to our hospitals and reporting back to our donors and the community at large about our fundraising activities and expenses.
 The Annual Report is created as a transparent tool to inform our stakeholders about our activities throughout the year and the details of our finances, but it also acts as a key accountability piece.
 Through carefully crafted content, it demonstrates the value of the work we do while highlighting the crucial role fundraising plays in the delivery of healthcare in our region.

-Audited Financial Statements & Audit Findings Report
+Audited Financial Statements and Independent Auditors’ Report

 The Victoria Hospitals Foundation is committed to principles of honest, open and ethical behavior in the handling and management of personal information.